 Need for exercise / Sporty

-The Golden Retriever needs daily walks and another energy spending to be perfectly balanced physically and mentally.
+The Golden Retriever needs daily walks and another energy spending session to be perfectly balanced physically and mentally.

 Long walks with the possibility of swimming should be offered to him as regularly as possible.